 1. Dystrophic Epidermolysis Bullosa.
-Approve for the duration noted below if the patient meets ONE of the following (A or B):
+Approve for the duration outlined below if the patient meets ONE of the following (A or B):

-Note: For new wound(s), the patient is directed to Initial Therapy criteria.
-If the patient is continuing to treat the same wound(s), the patient is directed to criteria for Patient Currently Receiving Filsuvez on Previously Treated Wound(s).
+Note: For new wound(s) the patient is directed to Initial Therapy criteria.
+If the patient is continuing to treat the same wound(s) the patient is directed to criteria for Patient Currently Receiving Filsuvez on Previously Treated Wound(s).

-- A) Initial Therapy: Approve for 3 months if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient is $\geq$ 6 months of age; AND - ii.
-Patient meets ALL of the following (a, b, and c): - a) Patient has at least one clinical feature of dystrophic epidermolysis bullosa [documentation required]; AND Note: Examples of clinical features of dystrophic epidermolysis bullosa
+- A) Initial Therapy: Approve for 3 months if the patient meets the following (i, ii, and iii): - i.
+Patient is $\geq$ 6 months of age; AND

-Note: Examples of clinical features of dystrophic epidermolysis builds include but are not limited to blistering, wounds, and scarring.

-- b) Patient has one or more open wound(s) that will be treated (i.e., "target wound[s]); AND - c) According to the prescriber, target wound(s) meet ALL of the following [(1), (2), (3), and (4)]: - (1)Target wound(s) is clean in appearance and does not appear to be infected; AND - (2)Target wound(s) is 10 cm to 50 cm; AND - (3) Target wound(s) is $\geq 21$ days and < 9 months old; AND - (4)Squamous cell and/or basal cell carcinoma has been ruled out for the target wound(s); AND - iii.
-The medication is prescribed by or in consultation with a dermatologist or wound care specialist; OR - B) Patient is Currently Receiving Filsuvez on Previously Treated Wound(s): Approve for 3 months if the patient meets ALL of the following (i, ii, and iii): Note: If the patient is treating a new wound(s) not previously treated with Filsuvez or a reopened recurrent wound(s), then refer to Initial Therapy criteria above. - i.
+- ii.
+Patient meets ALL of the following (a, b, and c): - a) Patient has at least one clinical feature of dystrophic epidermolysis bullosa; AND Note: Examples of clinical features of dystrophic epidermolysis bullosa include but are not limited to blistering, wounds, and scarring. - b) Patient has one or more open wound(s) that will be treated (i.e., "target wound[s]); AND - c) Target wound(s) meet the following, according to the prescriber [1, 2, 3, and 4]: - (1) Target wound(s) is clean in appearance and does not appear to be infected; AND - (2) Target wound(s) is 10 cm to 50 cm; AND - (3) Target wound(s) is $\geq$ 21 days and < 9 months old; AND - (4) Squamous cell and/or basal cell carcinoma has been ruled out for the target wound(s). - iii.
+The medication is prescribed by or in consultation with a dermatologist or wound care specialist. - B) Patient is Currently Receiving Filsuvez on Previously Treated Wound(s): Approve for 3 months if the patient meets ALL of the following (i, ii, and iii):

+Note: If the patient is treating a new wound(s) not previously treated with Filsuvez or a reopened recurrent wound(s), then refer to Initial Therapy criteria above.

+- i.
 According to the prescriber, the target wound(s) remains open; AND - ii.
 According to the prescriber, the target wound(s) has decreased in size from baseline; AND - iii.
-The medication is prescribed by or in consultation with a dermatologist or wound care specialist.
+The medication is prescribed by or in consultation with a dermatologist or wound care